-Protecting Your Legacy Begins with Your Plan
+Protecting Your Legacy Begins With Your Plan

 At Kalled Law Offices, PLLC, we see the amount of care and work our clients put into their business and personal lives.
-We believe strongly that the same level of care and work should also be invested to protect what you have worked so hard to build, and to ensure that in the event of the unexpected, your wishes regarding your healthcare and your property will be managed the way you want.
+We believe strongly that the same level of care and work should also be invested to protect what you have worked so hard to build and to ensure that in the event of the unexpected, your wishes regarding your healthcare and your property will be managed the way you want.
 Call us today to get started: 603-945-7259.

 Some Things You Need To Think About

 You may have some general ideas in mind about how you want your property to be distributed after you pass.
-But planning for after-death is not the only form of estate planning people need to think about.
-For some people, they are focused upon avoiding having their estate administered in Probate Court.
+But planning for what will happen after their death is not the only form of estate planning people need to consider.
+Some people are focused on having their estate avoid Probate Court administration.
 For others, that may not be a big issue.

 - Will: A will creates a clear directive regarding what shall be done with your property and income, but it only becomes effective upon your death.
-For managing your possessions, income or health care before your death, other instruments are needed in addition to a will.
+To manage your possessions, income or health care before your death, other instruments are needed in addition to a will.

-- Trust: A trust is simply a contract between you and a trusted loved one or friend which provides for the use and benefit of your property and income, both during, and after your life has ended.
-It is managed, often by you and a third-party, during your life, and by the third party after you pass.
-A desirable benefit of trusts is that you control their terms, and they are normally administered outside
+- Trust: A trust is simply a contract between you and a trusted loved one or friend that provides for the use and benefit of your property and income both during your life and after it has ended.
+It is often managed by you and a third party during your life and by the third party after you pass.
+A desirable benefit of trusts is that you control their terms, and they are normally administered outside of the Probate Court.

-- Durable Power of Attorney: This document names one or more people whom you trust to make legal and financial decisions on your behalf, either when you are unavailable, or in the event you are legally unable to make the decision for yourself.
+- Durable power of attorney: This document names one or more people whom you trust to make legal and financial decisions on your behalf, either when you are unavailable, or in the event you are legally unable to make the decision for yourself.

-- Healthcare Directives: These are normally comprised of a health care power of attorney and a living will.
+- Health care directives: These are normally comprised of a health care power of attorney and a living will.
 Together, these documents make clear what your wishes are for medical intervention, for nutrition and hydration, and for resuscitative measures when you are unable, because of your medical condition, to make the decisions on your own.

 It Is Time To Start Planning

 After decades of working with estates with varying levels of assets and conflict issues, we know how to protect your life’s accumulations and earnings, and how to prevent unwanted chaos among family and friends after an unexpected passing.
 Take the initiative in your estate planning, and give yourself and your loved ones the gift of peace of mind.
 Call our estate planning attorneys at 603-945-7259, or contact them using this email form.